Riddim-GLiTCH/BetterDiscordExperiments/README.md

 ### v1.0.1
 Completely rewritten from the ground up by Zrodevkaan.
 The plugin should now function once again with the latest versions of discord.

+### v1.2.0
+Updated the plugin to include the dev banner, which can be toggled in the settings panel.
+Shoutouts once again to Zrodevkaan for helping with this and improving my poor code again.